mongodb/mongo-java-driver/docs/reference/content/driver/getting-started/quick-start-pojo.md

 ## Inserting a POJO into MongoDB

-The codec registry will automatically try to create a `PojoCodec` for unknown classes.
+The codec registry will automatically try to create a POJO `Codec` for unknown classes.
 This allows you to use POJOs out of the box without any extra configuration.
-See the [Bson POJO page]({{< ref "bson/pojos.md" >}}) for information on configuring `PojoCodecs`.
+See the [Bson POJO page]({{< ref "bson/pojos.md" >}}) for information on configuring POJO `Codec`s.

 Before you can insert a POJO into MongoDB, you need a `MongoCollection` instance configured with the Pojo's type: